-31 Mar 11 Questions to Ask Yourself When Planning an Effective Web Strategy
+31 Mar 11 Questions for Planning an Effective Web Strategy

 Are you trying to improve your brand awareness?
 Increase revenue by 10%?
 Knowing what your overall organizational goals are will serve as a compass to guide you through the rest of the process.
 (Learn more about S.M.A.R.T.
 Goals)

 #2 – What measurable goals will my website need to reach to be successful?

 Do you need to generate 20 lead submissions a month?
 Double your newsletter subscription rate?
 Increase online sales by 10%?
 When a Web site has specific measurable goals, you can measure the effectiveness and the results clearly.
 You’ll know what your return on investment is and how to improve it.

 #3 – Who are my target audiences?

 If one of your goals is generating business consulting leads and another goal is attracting potential recruits for your team, you will have two separate target audiences.
 Each will most likely need to see different parts of the site, a different message, and separate goal pages.
 After you’ve listed each target audience, brainstorm attributes of each.
 Things like age group, gender, location, experience level with the Web, and other attributes play a huge role in how effective you will be in reaching your goals.